The qualifying period for all awards is 1 January 2017 to 31 December 2017.

 Best Investor Communication Award

-Success in communicating effectively with both professional and private investors and to shareholders and potential shareholders is the main criteria behind this award.
+Success in communicating effectively with both professional and private investors and to current and potential shareholders is the main criterion behind this award.
 The winner of this award will recognise that communication works best when it is two-way.
-The winner will use a variety of communication tools to their maximum advantage including the annual report, the investor relations website, attendance at specialised investor forums and conferences, analyst and shareholder site visits, etc.
+The winner will use a variety of communication tools

 Fund Manager of the Year Award